Chromeilion/RoMAE-Experiments/README.md

 Then you can follow the steps above to get your Python virtual environment set up.

-To  submit a job you can utilize the [script](https://github.com/Chromeilion/RoMA/blob/main/scripts/run_experiment.sh) provided in the RoMA repo.
+To  submit a job you can utilize the [script](https://github.com/Chromeilion/RoMAE/blob/main/scripts/run_experiment.sh) provided in the RoMAE repo.
 Before running it, you must create a ```.env``` file with all the required variables in the directory you are running from.
 A list of these variables can be found at the top of the script.
 You also have to create a logs directory.
 Finally, you can run: